IMdAslaM/Mohamed-Aslam-Portfolio/README.md

 ## Projects
 **1) LLM based ChatBot for redBus website**
-- I have created a LLM Based ChatBot for redBus website using LangChain, Streamlit, HuggingFace and Google Palm Model.
+- Created a LLM Based ChatBot for redBus website using LangChain, Streamlit, HuggingFace and Google Palm Model.
+I have scraped the data from redBus website using Beautiful Soup to train the model.
 This ChatBot can answer your queries on redBus.

 - *Skills Used:* Langchain, Hugging face, Streamlit, Google Palm Model, VectorDataBase, WordEmbeddingTechniques, webscrapping using BeautifulSoup, GenAI

 [Chat Bot - Project Link](https://llm-based-chatbot-for-redbus-fkrvppuofyxxdclgymc9me.streamlit.app/)

 **2) Industrial Copper Modeling – ML Project**
-- I have applied various data preprocesing techniques such as Outliers,Skewness,EDA, Sampling and also applied regularization technique on data and Trained ML model for Prediction and Classification with accuracy over 85% for the copper industry which deals with complex data related to sales and pricing.
+- Applied various data preprocesing techniques such as Outliers,Skewness,EDA, Sampling and also applied regularization technique on data and Trained ML model for Prediction and Classification with accuracy over 85% for the copper industry which deals with complex data related to sales and pricing.

 - *Skills Used:* Python Scripting, Data Preprocessing, Statistical Data Analysis, EDA, Machine Learning, Regression, Classification, Building/Training ML Model, Fine Tuning Model, Streamlit